-- Dining rooms throughout campus are also closed; all meals are being delivered or provided by carry-out.
+Dining rooms throughout campus are also closed; all meals are being delivered or provided by carry-out.

-- The fitness center remains closed and is not planned to re-open until Phase 3.
+  - The fitness center remains closed for general use and is not planned to re-open until Phase 3.
 Personal training sessions and classes limited to 5 or less are being offered per Phase 2 guidance.

   - Increased frequency of disinfection of high-touch surfaces in common areas and in the health center continues.